On this page:

 Alexis says, “We are working to put stroke on the map in every part of the country.
 We want everyone touched by stroke to know that we are here to help.”

-Andrew joined our charity in July 2017, and has been our Executive Director for Customer Experience since 2020.
-This directorate comprises teams responsible for income generation, external communications, brand, research, policy, campaigns, and customer care.
+Portrait image of Andrew Cook Andrew joined our charity in July 2017, and has been our Executive Director for Customer Experience since 2020.
+This directorate comprises teams responsible for income generation, external communications, brand, research, policy, non-locality-based services, campaigns, and customer care.

 Andrew has previously served as Head of Private Partnerships and Fundraising at the International Committee of the Red Cross.
 Before this, he worked at WaterAid for fourteen years, including as UK Deputy Chief Executive and International Director of Communications and Fundraising.
-He also supported establishing WaterAid America as its first Executive Director, and supported establishing WaterAid Australia, Sweden and Japan.
+He also supported establishing WaterAid America as its first Executive Director and supported establishing WaterAid in Australia and Sweden.

 Andrew says: “Every stroke survivor deserves the support they need to live the best life possible.
 We’ll work together as the leading stroke charity to make this a reality across all communities in the UK.”